mrsarm/reqclient/README.md

 ### `password` grant type

-To authenticate against an OAuth 2 server with a _username/password + client_id/client_secret_
+To authenticate against an OAuth 2 server with a _username/password + client_id/client_secret_,
-must be set the in a `user` object inside the `oauth2` object with the username and password:
+the credentials must be set the in a `user` object inside the `oauth2` object with the username and password:

 ```js